rhunt04/rhunt04/README.md

   <a href="https://www.strava.com/athletes/34198263">🏃</a>
 </p>

-I'm a postdoc at Lancaster University, with a couple of hobbies.
+I'm a Data Scientist, with a couple of hobbies.
 Connect with me using the above links!